 If you have younger siblings, they still can participate.
 Just let them color them out.

-I hope you liked this cursive name monster writing activity for your children.
+I hope you enjoyed practicing cursive writing your name.

 Either way, leave a comment below and let me know.

 Are you a Kids Blogger?
 Come join our Kids Blogger Support Group here.